The Access City Award recognises and celebrates a city's willingness, ability and efforts to become more accessible, in order to

 Why an Access City Award?

-By 2020, the EU is expected to have 120 million people with disabilities, and the population is becoming older.
+Around 87 million people have some forms of disability in the EU and its population is also becoming older.
 Additionally, Europe is now essentially an urban society, with four out of five EU citizens living in towns and cities.

 The European Union promotes equality of opportunity and accessibility for people with disabilities.
 A fundamental part of its strategy involves working towards a barrier-free Europe.